 Hydrogen Sulfide (H2S) is one of the major dangers for individuals that work in the petroleum industry.
 This gas is incredibly poisonous, is almost invisible to the naked eye and is also incredibly flammable.
-Understanding the dangers of H2S is a vital component for individuals that are taking H2S Alive training.
+Understanding the Dangers of H2S Class in Calgary is a vital component for individuals that are taking H2S Alive training.
 This page will outline all of the major and minor dangers when the gas is present.

 The human body has a natural tolerance to low level’s (below 2ppm) of H2S gas.
 Because it is naturally produced in our bodies we have enzymes developed to help oxidize, break-down and turn it into harmless sulfates.
 The body can process these gases infinitely in very low volumes.
 It is when concentrations of this gas increase that cause detrimental negative effects on our bodies.